Russia's Shuvalov survives despite whiff of scandal

-Shuvalov, 45, kept his job as first deputy prime minister in the cabinet unveiled by President Vladimir Putin, with a broad economic remit ranging from privatisation to trade talks.
+Shuvalov, 45, kept his job as first deputy prime minister in the cabinet unveiled by President Vladimir Putin, with a broad economic remit ranging from privatization to trade talks.

 Colleagues describe Shuvalov as a natural mediator in the machinations of Russian politics, where in-fighting is hidden from public view as factions vie for control of huge cash flows generated by the world’s largest energy producer.